A♭ Major

 Read: Here's everything you need to know about chord inversions.

-The 2nd inversion of A♭ major places the E♭ as its lowest note.
+The second inversion of A♭ major places E♭ as its lowest note.
 You can play the chord using the following fingers:

 C - Fifth finger (5)